-This annual post has traditionally focused on what is in front of us.
+This annual post has traditionally focused on what is in front of us in order to help customers generate business results with print.
 While there is still some uncertainty when it comes to planning meetings and events and when/if there will be a return to offices, we can control getting best prepared for whatever 2022 holds in store for us… and we already have plenty of pandemic pivoting experience.

 THE MISSION FOR 2022: KNOW, SHOW, DO, SHARE